Phantasus/Cuis-Smalltalk-Slang/Journal.md

 way to go longterm, to restructure parts of a software system so that the authors understand it again.

+Got some nice feedback from Juan:

+> I also think it is a great idea.
+I always thought that VMMaker should be
+> split in several packages, one of them PluginMaker part (Not support for
+> the whole vm, GUI, simulation, but just slang to c conversion for
+> plugins).
+PluginMaker should be easy to port to all Squeak dialects.
+>
+> Cheers,
+> Juan Vuletich

+Well, then this gives atleast some input of how, if I find the motivation, to proceed this project.

+I added further testcases to the codebase.
+Removed other not referenced methods, it's sad to remove stuff which seems to have hooks in the VMMaker, while barely understanding the inner workings of the whole system.
+But when it's not referenced in this subworld then it's not needed in my world.

 ## 18th May 2020 (jpb)